mabelvj/doc.scrapinghub.com/crawlera.rst

 X-Crawlera-Timeout
 ------------------

 This header sets Crawlera's timeout in milliseconds for receiving a response from the target website.
-The timeout must be specified in milliseconds and be between 0 and 180,000.
-It's not possible to set the timeout higher than 180,000 milliseconds or lower than 0 milliseconds.
+The timeout must be specified in milliseconds and be between 30,000 and 180,000.
+It's not possible to set the timeout higher than 180,000 milliseconds or lower than 30,000 milliseconds, it will be rounded to its nearest maximum or minimum value.

 *Example*::